fission6/pysnip/README.rst

 -------

 - working on a pip package though not stable enough at the moment.
-- fork / clone through github and directly:
+- fork / clone through github and install directly:
     1. git clone git@github.com:fission6/pysnip.git
     2. python setup.py install (may need to sudo)